silentbicycle/tamale/README.md

+Tamale - a TAble MAtching Lua Extension

 This is a Lua library to add basic structural pattern matching (as in ML, Prolog, Erlang, Haskell, etc.).

+In Lua terms: it takes a table of rules and returns a matcher function.
+That function tests its input against each rule (via a rule iterator), and the first rule that has a non-false result is the overall match result.
+If it results in a function, that function is called with any captures from the input.

 **Basic usage:**